AlexwellChen/MandarinLibrary/README.md

 # MandarinLibrary
-This project is the groupwork of NWPU software managment which is belongs to B2 group.
+This project is the groupwork of NWPU software managment which belongs to B2 group.

 ## Language
 Java